Woman administering Oral Rehydration Treatment (ORT) to child

 The resultant high incidence of diarrheal, zoonotic and other water-borne diseases are the principal cause of increased mortality among infants and children and the loss of productivity among adults.
 Both lead to increased poverty in the region.
 Diseases caused by contaminated food and water affected every age group and every aspect of life.
 They are the most urgent and pervasive of all health issues in poor, rural communities like Bihar.

 As a result, IHO decided to make the control of water-borne diseases, through the provision of clean drinking water and sanitation facilities, accompanied by training in proper hygiene the backbone of its public health mission in South Asia.
-Other IHO public health programs are designed to integrate with this foundation and build upon it.
+Other IHO public health programs are designed to integrate with this

 Details of our initial findings have been presented and discussed at several national and international meetings, including several annual conferences of the American Public Health Association (APHA) in the United States and the World Federation of Public Health Associations (WFPHA) in Indonesia.